AndrewLawrence/ajlFactorImputation/README.md

 `Data > Select Cases > If Condition is satisfied > [ Imputation_ > 0 ] > Continue`

 Then run analysis as normal.
-SPSS output will be presented for each imputation, with pooled results at the end which can be reported.
+SPSS output will be presented for each imputation, with the pooled results appended at the end (for those outputs that SPSS has implemented pooling for)

-Note: always check that you have the appropriate/expected degrees of freedom in your analysis, and have output for the correct number of imputations.
+*Warning: if the above steps are not done correctly you can get wrong - harmfully liberal - results.
+To ensure everything is working as expected make sure to verify SPSS is reporting the correct degrees of freedom for your original sample size, and also check there is output for the correct number of imputations.
+For example a paired t-test for 30 observations with 5 imputations should show a df of ($n-2 = 30 - 2 = 28$) with 5 imputation results and a pooled result.
+If it showed a df of 148 or showed 6 imputation outputs and the pooled output then something went wrong.*